 History of the Shire Horse Society Australia

 By 2004, there were enough registered Shires in Australia that Helene Scarf recommended registering the original Shire Horse Society Australia as a constituted group, with the NSW Department of Fair Trading.
 This would mean proper members and committee, and accountability.
-The existing committee of the Shire Horse Breeders Australia group supported that move.
-Helene Scarf accepted the position of President of the newly constituted Society.

 The work on the original Constitution of the Shire Horse Society Australia was done by Helene and Greg Scarf, Greg Hosa and Kathryn McKay, Helen and Korrie Kuiper, Sue Bailey and Ineke Kuiper.

 While being proud of the English heritage of the Shire Horse, the Shire Horse Society Australia exists for the benefit of the breed in Australia.
 However we do enjoy close connections with both the Shire Horse Society UK, the American Shire Horse Association, and the Canadian Shire Horse Association, which are the only other three groups in the world which run a Shire Stud Book.

 In 2007, we commenced The Australian Shire Horse Stud Book which is recognised all over Australia and which has been extremely successful.
 Liz Williams kindly ran a big fund raiser at her Wollongong restaurant to raise the funds to buy the stud book program.
 We also appreciate the support and help given to us by the American Shire Horse Association, especially Sharon McLin.